What is a T-Test? | Learn How to Use and Interpret T-Tests (2024 Updates)

 Conclusion

-In this article, we learned about the concept of t-tests, their assumptions, and also the three different types of t-tests with their implementations in R. The t-test has both statistical significances as well as practical applications in the real world.
+In this article, we learned about the concept of t-tests in statistics, their assumptions, and also the three different types of t-tests with their implementations in R. The t-test has both statistical significances as well as practical applications in the real world.
 If you are new to statistics, want to cover your basics, and also want to get a start in data science, I recommend taking the Introduction to Data Science course.
 It gives you a comprehensive overview of both descriptive and inferential statistics before diving into data science techniques.

 Key Takeaways